Fluency Practice Passages

 How to Use Fluency Practice Passages

-PPassages are provided from Levels F to Z. Some passages are original fiction or nonfiction text that can be used for one-on-one reading, independent timed reading, or partner timed reading.
-Other passages have been written to explicitly support the content and vocabulary of a leveled book.
-Introduce the passages before the books so students can quickly and accurately recognize new words.
-Look for a leveled book title next to the fluency passage title.
+Passages are provided from Levels F to Z and are original fiction or nonfiction text that can be used for one-on-one reading, independent timed reading, or partner timed reading.

 - One-on-One: Read the Fluency Assessment Passage to the student so she or he can hear fluent reading.
 Have the student read the passage.
 If the student gets stuck on a word, read the word and have her or him repeat it.